-You can also add WMS layers to Scene Viewer from My Content or from the Gallery.
+You can also add WMS layers to Scene Viewer.
 After adding a WMS layer, you can view the legend and configure pop-ups, save the layer in a scene, and share it.

 Add OGC WMTS layers

 Each layer in an OGC WMTS service contains a set of cached images and can have a different tiling scheme than the other available layers in the WMTS service.
-You should only add the layers that your map audience needs to see because a lot of cache image tiles can clutter the map and it may take a long time to draw, especially in web browsers.
-To help maximize the performance of your map, Map Viewer has you select a specific layer to add from your WMTS service.
+Only add the layers that your map audience needs to see because a lot of cache image tiles can clutter the map and it may take a long time to draw, especially in web browsers.
+To help maximize the performance of your map, you select a specific layer to add from your WMTS service.
 You can add more than one layer, but you need to go back through the process of adding the WMTS to your map.

 When adding WMTS as an item, you must select a specific layer and must also select the coordinate system for the layer, if the layer supports multiple coordinate systems.
-If you want to add multiple layers or additional coordinate systems, you must author individual items for each layer or coordinate system.
+To add multiple layers or additional coordinate systems, you must author individual items for each layer or coordinate system.

-You can also add WMTS layers to Scene Viewer from My Content or from the Gallery.
+You can also add WMTS layers to Scene Viewer.

 Secure OGC services

-Once you've added the server to the list of trusted servers, you can add your OGC services to Map Viewer or as an item.
+Once you've added the server to the list of trusted servers, you can add your OGC services to the map or as an item.
 If authentication is necessary, users adding or viewing secured OGC layers will be prompted to enter their credentials.

-The following are the current limitations of using OGC layers in Map Viewer:
+The following are the current limitations of using OGC layers in ArcGIS Enterprise:

 - You cannot edit features or add token-based secure OGC layers.

-- Your OGC layer and basemap need to use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the Map Viewer basemap gallery).
-Your portal administrator may have changed the default basemaps.
-Check with your administrator if you have issues using Map Viewer basemaps with your OGC layer.
+- Your WFS, WMS, and WMTS layer and basemap must use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the basemap gallery).
+Your administrator may have changed the default basemaps.
+Check with your administrator if you have issues using basemaps with your OGC layer.